About the play

 The why now

 Pixar is thirty years old.
 The lunch is folkloric inside the animation industry but largely unknown outside it.
 The principals are reaching the age at which their personal histories are being reckoned with — some heroically, some painfully.
+The play asks not only what the four of them built, but who else might have been in the room.
 The story is no longer too soon.
 It is, arguably, exactly on time.

 The team

-Christopher Ninness — Director.
-Co-director of Not Just a Goof.
+Christopher Ninness — Developed with.
+His Disney+ collaboration with Scott on Not Just a Goof (100% Rotten Tomatoes, Annie Award nominee) now turns toward the stage.
 Animation-industry storyteller with deep relationships across the studio system.

 The research